steineggerlab/unicore/README.md

 ### GPU acceleration with Foldseek-ProstT5 (beta)
 > Note.
 This feature is under development and may not work in some environments.
 We will provide an update after the stable release of Foldseek-ProstT5.

-Foldseek provides a GPU-compatible static binary for ProstT5 prediction (requires Linux with AVX2 support, glibc>=2.29, and nvidia-driver>=525.60.13)<br>
+Foldseek provides a GPU-compatible static binary for ProstT5 prediction (requires Linux with AVX2 support, `glibc` ≥2.29, and `nvidia-driver` ≥525.60.13)<br>
 To use it, please install it by running the following command:
 ```
 wget https://mmseqs.com/foldseek/foldseek-linux-gpu.tar.gz; tar xvfz foldseek-linux-gpu.tar.gz; export PATH=$(pwd)/foldseek/bin/:$PATH